security-alliance/seal-911/README.md

 # SEAL 911

 SEAL 911 is a project designed to give users, developers, and security researchers an **accessible way** to connect with a small group of highly trusted security professionals in case of emergency.
-The group can be reached via the [Telegram bot](https://t.me/seal_911_bot).
+The group can be reached via the [SEAL 911 Telegram bot](https://t.me/seal_911_bot).

 ## How Do I Join?